London Stadium: Athletics

+At the event, David Weir set a world record for the T54 mile.
+Georgina Hermitage (400 m T37) and Sophie Hahn (100 m T38) set world records.
+Kare Adenegan and Sophie Hahn set world record times in the T34 100 m and T38 200 m events.

-In February 2018, London Stadium was announced as the venue for the inaugural Athletics World Cup.
-The event was held on 14 and 15 July.
+The stadium had hosted the Great Newham London Run in 2015 and 2016 In February 2018, London Stadium was announced as the venue for the inaugural Athletics World Cup.
+The event was held on 14 and 15 July, and was won by the United States of America.

 Football

 West Ham United play at this stadium, having moved from their former Boleyn Ground in August 2016.
-West Ham sold out the 50,000 season ticket allocation for the stadium by May 2016 for the 2016–17 season.

 The opening game for West Ham was a Europa League match against NK Domžale on 4 August 2016, which West Ham won 3–0 with the stadium sold out, albeit with a reduced capacity of 54,000 as conversion works were still being finished.
 The official opening match was a friendly with Juventus on 7 August with a 2–3 defeat.
 West Ham's first Premier League match at the stadium was against AFC Bournemouth with an attendance of 56,977.
-Watford were the first Premier League side to beat West Ham at the London Stadium, overcoming a two-goal deficit to beat West Ham 4–2.
+Watford were the first Premier League side to beat West Ham at London Stadium, overcoming a two-goal deficit to beat West Ham 4–2.

-The 2021–22 National League play-off final between Grimsby Town and Solihull Moors to decide who wins promotion to the EFL took place at the London Stadium on 5 June 2022, with the ground standing in for Wembley Stadium the regular venue.